narchondas/narchondas.github.io/Machine Learning/read.md

 Understand how machine learning and data analytics can be used in real-world applications

-Being able to gather and synthesise information from multiple sources to aid in the systematic analysis of complex problems using machine learning tools and algorithms
+Be able to gather and synthesise information from multiple sources to aid in the systematic analysis of complex problems using machine learning tools and algorithms

+Regularly update my GitHub

 ### Develop strategies

+Study the required and additional reading of each Module Unit

+Take e-notes and highlight the most important sections

+Understand the formative activities and try to test my knowledge with examples

+Prepare all seminar activities

+Perform the required formative activities of the Module Unit

+Plan in advance for the assignments

+Make sure there is sufficient time to fine-tune assignments

+Gather feedback from peers

 ### Gather resources

-Studying material of each Module Unit
+Study all the required and additional material of each Module Unit

 Prepare seminar activities

 Perform all formative activities

-Seeking other explanatory reliable material on internet (websites, videos, classes etc)
+Seek other explanatory reliable material on internet (websites, videos, classes etc)

+Reach out to my project group's peers

-Reaching out to the tutor
+Reach out to the tutor

 ### Create timeline

+Study all required and additional material every week

+Plan in advance the assignments

+Timely deliver the common project with my group peers

+Timely deliver the assignment (presentation)

+Timely submit my e-portfolio

 ### Track progress and revise

+Regularly monitor if targets are met

+Reconsider strategy, if needed

+Monitor the timely delivery of good quality assignments

 [Back to the top](#Machine-Learning)